Questar 3.5 Review

 I used three Questars for this test, but have previously had access to a recent Field model as well.

 My own Questar is a 1964 Standard Model.
-It’s in mint condition, but the corrector plate is quite scratched from decades of cleaning and dew removal by previous owners.
-It’s not hard to pick up Questars like this for modest sums, but be warned – if you need them fixed it’s going to be an expensive business.
-I’d like to get mine serviced, but the repairs will cost much more than the scope did (though much less than a new one).
+It’s in mint condition, but the corrector plate is slightly scratched from decades of cleaning and dew removal by previous owners.
+It’s not hard to pick up Questars like this, but be warned – if you need them fixed it’s going to be an expensive business.
+I’d like to get mine serviced, but the repairs will cost more than the scope did (though much less than a new one).

 The other Questars both belong to my observing pal Ian.
 One is a three-year old Duplex, the other a recent Standard Model.